 To be eligible for a SLC you must:

 - be admitted into the Program of Study connected with the SLC you are applying for

 - intend to be a Major or Specialist with the SLC-connected Program of Study.

 When will my SLC be held?

-When you apply to your SLC, you will find the time and day of the week for your SLC.
+Look up your SLC under Discover Your SLC.
+Here you will find the time and day of the week for your SLC.
 Here is the complete weekly listing for SLCs: